freenas/iocage-plugin-nextcloud/README.md

 - `run_db_migrations`:

 Nextcloud sometime need to run some long migrations after an update.
-This script will run them for you.
-Please run them when your server is in a low-usage time.
+This script will help you to run them.
+Please run it when your server is in a low-usage time.

 - `sync_configuration`: